Battle of the Pusan Perimeter: Fight for P'ohang-dong

-Taegu
+Daegu

-Shortly before the Pusan Perimeter battles began, Walker established Taegu as the Eighth Army's headquarters.
-Right at the center of the Pusan Perimeter, Taegu stood at the entrance to the Naktong River valley, an area where KPA forces could advance in large numbers in close support.
-The natural barriers provided by the Naktong River to the south and the mountainous terrain to the north converged around Taegu, which was also the major transportation hub and last major South Korean city aside from Pusan itself to remain in UN hands.
-From south to north, the city was defended by the US 1st Cavalry Division, and the ROK 1st and 6th Divisions of ROK II Corps.
-1st Cavalry Division was spread out along a long line along the Naktong River to the south, with its 5th and 8th Cavalry Regiments holding a line 24 km along the river and the 7th Cavalry Regiment in reserve along with artillery forces, ready to reinforce anywhere a crossing could be attempted.
+Shortly before the Busan Perimeter battles began, Walker established Daegu as the Eighth Army's headquarters.
+Right at the center of the Busan Perimeter, Daegu stood at the entrance to the Naktong River valley, an area where KPA forces could advance in large numbers in close support.
+The natural barriers provided by the Naktong River to the south and the mountainous terrain to the north converged around Daegu, which was also the major transportation hub and last major South Korean city aside from Busan itself to remain in UN hands.
+From south to north, the city was defended by the US 1st Cavalry Division, and the ROK 1st and 6th divisions of ROK II Corps.
+1st Cavalry Division was spread out along a long line along the Naktong River to the south, with its 5th and 8th cavalry regiments holding a line 24 km along the river and the 7th Cavalry Regiment in reserve along with artillery forces, ready to reinforce anywhere a crossing could be attempted.

-Taegu advance
+Daegu advance

 Five KPA divisions amassed to oppose the UN at Taegu; from south to north, the 10th, 3rd, 15th, 13th, and 1st Divisions occupied a line from Tuksong-dong and around Waegwan to Kunwi.
-The KPA planned to use the natural corridor of the Naktong valley from Sangju to Taegu as their main axis of attack for the next push south.
+The KPA planned to use the natural corridor of the Naktong valley from Sangju to Daegu as their main axis of attack for the next push south.
 Elements of the 105th Armored Division were also supporting the attack.